Awarapan: Plot

-Shivam discovers one night that Reema has a secret boyfriend named Bilal, who convinces her to run away with him back to Pakistan.
+One night, Shivam discovers that Reema has a secret boyfriend named Bilal, who convinces her to run away with him back to Pakistan.
 Shivam informs Malik, who orders Reema's elimination.
 However, when he confronts the couple to eliminate them, she dares him to shoot her, claiming that freedom is her right, requesting mercy "for God's sake".
 Shivam is reminded of Aliyah's religious mannerisms, which bear a strong resemblance to Reema's, and is unable to shoot her, leaving her alive.
-Malik tries to reach Shivam, who severs contact with the former, leading to Malik finding out about his disobedience.
+Malik tries to reach Shivam, who severs contact with him, leading Malik to learn about his disobedience.

-Shivam plans to quickly run away from Hong Kong back to India with Kabir, who is extremely unwilling to do so.
-Eventually, he betrays Shivam to Malik, whose regard for Kabir goes up.
+Shivam plans to quickly run back to India from Hong Kong with Kabir, who is extremely unwilling to do so.
+Eventually, he betrays Shivam to Malik, whose regard for Kabir increases.
 Malik has Shivam captured and orders Ronnie to torture Shivam until he agrees to kill Reema when Shivam refuses to do so even after Malik offers him a second chance.
 Malik is now genuinely hurt and sorrowful at what he perceives as Shivam's betrayal, and he hands over Shivam's responsibilities in the business to Kabir.
 Malik makes up the old feud with Rajan and Munna and merges their gangs and businesses, with Malik demanding that Shivam be brought before him alive so that Malik can kill him personally.
-This occurs in Kabir's presence, who is bitterly penitent to the point of not wishing to live any more over his betrayal of Shivam.
+This occurs in the presence of Kabir, who is now bitterly penitent to the point of not wishing to live any more over his betrayal of Shivam.

 Shivam manages to escape Ronnie and seeks refuge in the monastery of Siddharth Sood, a Buddhist monk whom he had once set free from certain death.
-He recovers from his injuries, and reminded of Aliyah and her belief in freedom, decides to not continue running all his life to save his own skin, but to "fulfill someone else's dreams" - namely, unite Bilal and Reema and send them to Pakistan.
-He manages to save Bilal from Malik's henchmen, led by Kabir (by eliminating everyone except Kabir), whom Shivam still trusts and regards as his best friend, who tearfully reiterates that he is ready to die for Shivam, as he always was.
+He recovers from his injuries, and, reminded of Aliyah and her belief in freedom, decides not to continue running all his life to save his own skin, but to "fulfill someone else's dreams" (unite Bilal and Reema and send them to Pakistan).
+He manages to save Bilal from Malik's henchmen, led by Kabir, whom Shivam still trusts and regards as his best friend, who tearfully reiterates that he is ready to die for Shivam, as he always was.
 Kabir takes Bilal to the monastery, where arrangements are made to ship Bilal and Reema to Lahore.